woodbridge/joel/README.md

 #### To Run the Test Suite:
 - First, locate information about your copy of LLI.
 For example, running ``lli --version`` reveals that my LLI is running with LLVM 6.0.0.
 If your LLI runs something other than LLVM 6.0.0 or LLVM 3.8.1, please locate a copy of LLI on your system that does run it (ex. ``'/usr/local/opt/llvm@3.8/bin/lli-3.8'``)
-- If your LLI does not run the correct LLVM version, open extended-testsuite.py in a text editor.
+- If your LLI does not run the correct LLVM version, open testsuite.py in a text editor.
 Go to the top of the file and change ``LLI = "lli"`` to whatever path points to your copy of lli.
-- Save extended-testsuite.py.
+- Save testsuite.py.
-- To run the test suite, run ``python3 extended-testsuite.py``.
-Make sure you are in the ``joel`` top-level directory!!
+- To run the test suite, run ``python3 testsuite.py``.
+Make sure you are in the ``joel`` top-level directory when you do this!!
 - If all went well, you should see ``TEST SUITE PASSED`` on the screen.
 Otherwise, you should see a ``TEST SUITE FAILED`` message and the test(s) that failed and the lines that differ between the gold standard and the actual output.